michael-borck/fbl-six-months-later/source/presentation.md

 [Point to left hand] We can teach students to use AI tools.
 We can design assessments that develop critical evaluation skills.
 We can create policies around responsible use.

-[Point to right hand] But you know what your organizations actually need.
+[Point to right hand] But you know what your organisations actually need.
 You're seeing AI transformation in real time.
 You're experiencing the challenges and opportunities firsthand.

 [Point to the gap between hands] We need that knowledge to flow back into curriculum design.